-The Southern California based Casey, who has been performing consistently with her band since she was 16, defines herself as a contemporary country artist.
-Yet her stylistically varied songs and intimate yet quirky vocal style tap into an inviting throwback vibe that brings to 2019 sparkling touches of the early 70s Laurel Canyon style – a little Joni Mitchell, a twist of Jackson Browne and the classic Cali country vibe of the Eagles.
+Casey, who has been performing consistently with her band since she was 16, defines herself as a contemporary country artist.
+Yet her stylistically varied songs and intimate yet quirky vocal style tap into an inviting throwback vibe that incorporates sparkling touches of the early 70s Laurel Canyon style – a little Joni Mitchell, a twist of Jackson Browne and the classic Cali country vibe of the Eagles.
 Where I Run is the highly anticipated follow-up to her 2018 EP He Was Summer, whose track “Indio” has over 81,000 streams on Spotify; the title track has nearly 50,000.
 The new EP’s lead single “Just a Dance,” is set for release in fall 2019.

-Paving the way for the release of He Was Summer, Casey and her band have built a loyal, continuously growing following over the past few years with rousing performances at L.A. hotspots like The Mint and The Viper Room and the popular SoCal venues The Canyon Club (Agoura Hills), The Arena (Simi Valley) and Borderline Bar & Grill (Thousand Oaks).
+Over the past few years, Casey and her band have built a loyal, continuously growing following with rousing performances at L.A. hotspots like The Mint and The Viper Room and the popular SoCal venues The Canyon Club (Agoura Hills), The Arena (Simi Valley) and Borderline Bar & Grill (Thousand Oaks).
 While her performances now feature exclusively her original material, the set lists once included old school rockers like “Baba O’Riley,” “Listen to the Music” and “Big Yellow Taxi.”
 This year, she has also performed acoustic shows at Santa Barbara’s Soho Restaurant and Music Club and Figueroa Mountain Brewery in Los Olivos.